The Early Years

 “The Corinthians were superior in control of the ball, trapping and passing, body control, lightening starts and speed on the run.
 The tactical subtleties of the game, carried out in worthy, clean sporting and almost youthful joy, were dainties for the connoisseur.”

-By the end of the 1930's, interest in amateur exhibition football was waning and it was ultimately decided that Corinthian should merge with The Casuals FC, a club with whom they had shared a great many players over the preceding decades.
-The two clubs had toured together as 'The Corinthians and Casuals' in 1937 and subsequently had both been run by a joint committee.
+By the end of the 1930's, interest in amateur exhibition football was waning and it was ultimately decided that Corinthian should merge with fellow amateurs The Casuals FC, a club with whom they had shared a great many players over the preceding decades.
+The two clubs had toured together as 'The Corinthians and Casuals' in 1937 and had been run by a joint committee since they had shared the Crystal Palace as their home ground in the 1920s.

 1886 Nine Corinthians represent England v Scotland